Use OpenDNS for Free to Increase Network Security and Block Adult Content On Your Home Network

 Are you looking for a free and effective way to improve the security of your home network?
 How about protecting your family from adult content such as pornography, and mature themed websites such as gambling and alcohol?
 OpenDNS, and other Domain Name System (DNS) services like it, can do this – for free.

 Blocking adult content is often referred to as a porn blocker.
 There are popular pay options, but these free options probably work just as well, with some caveats.
+So let’s review what makes OpenDNS such a great option for this.

 We applaud IBM and the industry partners that are making the Quad9 service available, free of charge, to home and business users.
 Quad9 will block known malicious websites.
 However, it will not be a content filtering and blocking service.
 If you wish to protect your family from adult and illegal-activity websites, OpenDNS is still a better choice.